catseye/The-Dossier/article/Vague Memories of MS-DOS Programming.md

 The "standard" text mode is probably 80-column-by-25-row 16-colour text.
 16 colours doesn't always mean 16 colours; sometimes the "brightness" bit is interpreted to mean "blinking" instead.
+There's a Wikipedia article about it: [VGA-compatible text mode][].

 This is the mode that the computer generally already is in, but to switch to it (from e.g. a graphics mode),